 Fake Product Certificates and Test Reports: An Essential Guide

-Product compliance can be expensive.
-Consultants and lab testing services can cost thousands of dollars.
-As such, suppliers have an incentive to cut corners by either creating or buying fake lab test reports and product certificates – for a fraction of what it would cost to do it the right way.
+Product testing and certification can be expensive.
+Consultants and lab testing services can charge thousands of dollars.
+As such, suppliers have an incentive to cut corners by either creating or buying fake lab test reports and product certificates for a fraction of what it would cost to do it the right way.

 FREE CONSULTATION CALL (US, EU & UK)